 Mistake of Law vs Mistake of Fact

 There are two main categories of mistakes that occur in contract law: mistake of law and mistake of fact.
-It is important to know that both of these are valid contract defenses.
+It is important to know that both of these are valid defenses for breach of contract.

 When a person signs a contract without understanding or knowing about a law, it is considered a mistake of law.